-To start with, it was the frequency in which I was feeling worried.
+To start with, it was the frequency with which I was feeling worried.
 Sadly, I was worried over each and ever interaction.
 No matter who it was or in what way we were interacting.
 From social media to meeting in person, the chronic feeling that somehow I was making someone upset with me was and still is overwhelming.

-As time went on, I began to notice that I became anxious interacting with, not one person, but everyone; the everyone part is key here becasue:
+As time went on, I began to notice that I became anxious interacting with, not one person, but everyone.
+The “everyone” part is key here becasue: